bartonpratt/bartonpratt/README.md

 - 👋 Hi, I’m Joseph Barton Pratt
-- 👀 I’m interested in Web development and Mobile apps development
+- 👀 I’m interested in Mobile apps development, 3d Archviz, & graphic designs
-- 🌱 I’m currently learning Frontend development
+- 🌱 I’m currently learning flutter development
-- 💞️ I’m looking to collaborate on projects that will help me become more efficient in this field of study
+- I’m looking to collaborate on projects that will help me become more efficient in this field of study
 - 📫 How to reach me "bartonpratt@gmail.com", "@iamdelbarton" on twitter and instagram

 <!---